-As the memo itself explains, PM at this stage felt it should lobby or push for a continued exemption for cigarettes 'such that the current specific system is maintained.'
-In this was not possible, said the memo, PM's objective would be 'to obtain a system with elements of ad valorem and specific taxes at reasonable levels.'
+As the memo itself explains, Philip Morris at this stage felt it should lobby or push for a continued exemption for cigarettes "such that the current specific system is maintained".
+In this was not possible, said the memo, Philip Morris' objective would be "to obtain a system with elements of ad valorem and specific taxes at reasonable levels".
 The strategy was outlined as follows: